 - Prepare your infrastructure by expanding provider networks to increase capacity; expect and plan for payment delays from financially unstable states.

 - Accurately identify primary healthcare insurance coverage to reduce exposure and avoid costly recoveries.

 - Identify and capture missing risk-adjusting diagnostic codes for members by year’s end, using technology to close risk gaps and validate claims before submission.

 - Aggressively manage risk scores by identifying members in need of documentation and proactively facilitating care visits by the end of the calendar year.

 Let Providertech help your practice or health plan expand its population health outreach.
-We’ll help you ensure your patients and members receive necessary care through our HIPAA compliant texting, voice and telehealth solutions.
+We’ll help you ensure your patients and members receive necessary care through our HIPAA-compliant texting solution found in CareCommunity.